manuelbcr/parallel_systems/assignment_01/assignment_01_solutions.md

 #### How do you run your program in parallel?
 What environment setup is required?
-In order to run a program in parallel multiple nodes must be available where a message passing library like openmpi can be ran.
-The with the parameter `-pe` a parallel environment can be configured.
+In order to run a program in parallel multiple nodes must be available where a message passing library like openmpi can be run.
+With the parameter `-pe` a parallel environment can be configured.
 In our case we can define something like `-pe openmpi-Xperhost Y`.
 This means that `X` slots per node are reserved and in total `Y` slots are acquired.
 As a result `Y` has to be a multiple of `X`.